zatkiller/Chit-Chat/README.md

 6. Wait for the call notification to appear on your browser
 7. Accept his call and start chatting :smile:

-Note: There might be some bugs as I'm still learning about Socket.IO and webRTC :sweat_smile:
+Note: There might be some bugs as I'm still learning about WebSockets and webRTC :sweat_smile: